mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 try await store.fetch() // Will incur no retry delays.
 ```

+> Note: The default initializer of ``OperationClient`` will automatically disable delays for you during tests.

 ## Conclusion

-In this article, we explored how to utilize the `OperationContext` to customize query behavior, and even use it as a tool for dependency injection within queries. `OperationContext` can be extended with custom properties like the SwiftUI `EnvironmentValues`, and queries even have the opportunity to setup the context before fetching.
+In this article, we explored how to utilize the `OperationContext` to customize operation behavior, and even use it as a tool for dependency injection within operations. `OperationContext` can be extended with custom properties like SwiftUI's `EnvironmentValues`, and operations even have the opportunity to setup the context before running.